Published on

 });

-Just like the frontend in Part 1, ApiTelemetry is our own small singleton class (registered with builder.Services.AddSingleton<ApiTelemetry>()) that owns the backend's custom spans and metrics.
-The first two lines simply point OpenTelemetry at its ActivitySource and Meter; we then inject ApiTelemetry into the endpoints and call the methods below.
-Here's its public surface (bodies in the appendix) -- each recording method just bumps a counter or records a histogram value:
+Like the frontend in Part 1, ApiTelemetry is a singleton that owns the backend's custom spans and metrics; the two Add lines register its ActivitySource and Meter with OpenTelemetry.
+Here is its public surface (bodies in the appendix) -- each method bumps a counter or records a histogram value:

 // ApiTelemetry -- the backend's custom telemetry (singleton).